overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 The resulting field is added to the root Mutation type (defined in configuration at key `overblog_graphql.definitions.schema.mutation`).
 The class exposing the mutation(s) must be declared as a [service](https://symfony.com/doc/current/service_container.html).

+Optional attributes:

+-   **targetType** : The GraphQL type to attach the field to (by default, it'll be the root Mutation type).

 Example:

 This will add an `updateUserEmail` mutation, with as resolver `@=service('App\Graphql\MutationProvider').updateUserEmail(...)`.